tijnisfijn/Resolume-Composition-Converter/docs/GITHUB_ACTIONS.md

 3. **Create Virtual Environment**: Sets up a Python virtual environment
 4. **Install Dependencies**: Installs required packages from requirements.txt and Pillow
 5. **Run Windows Build Script**: Executes the build_windows.py script
+6. **Test Application**: Performs basic smoke tests on the built application
+   - Verifies the executable exists
+   - Tests launching the application with the --version parameter
+7. **Test File Conversion**: Tests the file conversion functionality (if test files exist)
+   - Attempts to convert a sample file using command-line parameters
+   - This test is non-blocking (workflow continues even if it fails)
-6. **Upload Artifacts**: Uploads the built application and ZIP file as artifacts
+8. **Upload Artifacts**: Uploads the built application and ZIP file as artifacts

 ## Accessing Build Artifacts